-Interviews to recruit new teachers are lead by the leadership team.
-Multiple people sit in and ask questions of protential teachers to determine not only their ability to teach but also their fit within our unique setting.
-Once hired, new teachers are assigned a mentor based on their content and the facility to which they teach.
-Mentors and adminstrators meet with new teachers on a regular basis to discuss lesson plans, assessment data, teacher and student needs.
-Plans are put into place by the mentor and admisntration to continually support and assist new teachers.
-Highly qualfiled teachers are given opporuntities to engage in continual professional development through the district and the school's early release dates.
-Teachers are provided support by the support staff in scheduling, testing, behavioral support, etc to ensure their classrooms are a safe learning environment.
+Interviews to recruit new teachers are led by the leadership team.
+Multiple staff sit in and ask questions of potential teachers to determine not only their ability to teach but also their fit within our unique setting.
+Once hired, new teachers are assigned a mentor based on their content and the facility which they teach.
+Mentors and administrators meet with new teachers on a regular basis to discuss lesson plans, assessment data, teacher and student needs.
+Plans are put into place by the mentor and administration to continually support and assist new teachers.
+Highly qualified teachers are given opportunities to engage in continual professional development through the district and the school's early release dates.
+Teachers are provided support by the support staff in scheduling, testing, behavioral support.